Innovation

 Assistant Professor

-Dr. Meng-Mei Maggie Chen is an Assistant Professor of Marketing at EHL teaching hotel distribution strategy, online consumer behavior, marketing strategy and digital marketing courses.
-Before entering higher education, Maggie held positions in various tourism sectors, ranging from hotels to casinos, travel agencies, and consulting.
+Dr. Meng-Mei Maggie Chen is an Assistant Professor of Marketing at EHL.
+She teaches hotel distribution, online consumer behavior, and digital marketing, and previously worked across various tourism sectors.

 Dr. Alessandro Inversini